memoz/acd-scripts/README_EN.md

 # Known issues
 ## Weak auto step check
-Reading only the "status" field from database makes it impossible to check for database access failures, user interruptions, programm errors, insufficient disk space, hardware failures and so on, so don't rely on it.
+Reading only the "status" field from database makes it impossible to check for database access failures, user interruptions, programming errors, insufficient disk space, hardware failures and so on, so don't rely on it.
 ## Not checking why database access failed
 It's only endless retries now.
 Should account for errors other than network.